 ID-005: Multiple identifier schemes are required to be supported.

 This is an important requirement to accommodate both the existing and the yet-to-appear future identifier schemes.
 The multiple identifier scheme requirement calls for a multiple ID scheme such as the one based on OID included in the H.IDscheme draft is necessary.
-This does not mean that ucode is multi-code scheme.
+This does not mean that ucode(identifier scheme defined in this Recommendation) is multi-code scheme.
 This Recommendation accommodates multiple ID schemes

 Among them, ID-005 is not a requirement for ID scheme itself, but for the system that utilizes identifiers.
 Therefore, we excluded this requirement from the use case analysis.
 ID-001 is also excluded from the use case analysis because all the target ID schemes listed below satisfy this requirement.